herebythere/parsley/README.md

 ## Abstract

-Parsley is a portable library that generates libraries to create documents!
+Parsley is a portable meta-library that generates libraries to create different kinds of documents!

+## About

-It's an XML factory that will, provided an interface, generate an API to maintain custom document structures.
+Parsley is an XML factory that generates APIs to create custom document structures.

 Parsley can build interfaces to represent: